Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Outlook

 The most pressing need for such an interacting extension could be to explain the origin of intertwined orders \cite{Fradkin2015} in the cuprates and other high-temperature superconductors.
 Intertwined orders arise due to a seemingly fine-tuned competition between several ordering tendencies.
 Physicists working on these systems did not expect accidental degeneracies.
 They proposed them only after decades of work and surprising discoveries.
-But such accidental low energy phenomena is a natural consequence of the topology discussed in this paper.
-While our models exhibit strictly zero-energy modes, actual materials would have soft modes at a finite but low energy, parametrically small in the strength of further neighbor interactions.
+However such accidental low-energy phenomena are a natural consequence of the topology discussed in this paper.
+While our models exhibit strictly zero-energy modes, actual materials would have soft modes at finite but low energy, parametrically small in the strength of further neighbor interactions.
 If someone constructs such a theory, then perhaps it would indeed solidify SUSY as a pillar of condensed matter physics.